setupmd/docs/1-deploying-a-server/2-putting-things-together/startup.md

 For example, `-Xmx3G -Xms1G` would set the maximum heap size to 3 gigabytes and the minimum to 1 gigabyte.
 You can also use the letters M and K - megabytes and kilobyes (though the latter is not usually used) to set the value more precisely, e.t `-Xmx512M`.

-Setting them both to the same value usually imporves perfomance as no calculations need to be done regarding the memory allocation, but know that if you are running other programs on your host machine, they won't be able to use the memory your server has allocated, but does not need at a given moment (as the server will reserve all memory you have given to it for itself at all times).
+Setting them both to be the same usually improves perfomance as no calculations need to be done regarding the heap size, but this may take away memory from other programs on your host machine (if any) in case the server does not always need to allocate the full `-Xmx`.

 You should set your RAM allocation according to your average server load - allocating more memory than your server needs is likely to cause GC lag spikes.
 For example, if you are a starting out server with 0-2 players most of the time, you'll be fine with 2 GB, but if you have 5-10 players online at once, you'll need 4-5 GB.